-- 1. Terminal 41 (sensor common point) must be connected to a solidly grounded point on the engine, for example the engine frame.
-The potential difference to terminal 1 (BAT-) must be less than \pm 0.5 V. - 2.
-Do not connect the starter motor relay at the stop solenoid directly to the output terminals on the controller.
-You can configure any of the outputs as run coil and crank. - 3.
+- 1. Terminal 16 (sensor common point) must be connected to a solidly grounded point on the engine, for example the engine frame.
+The potential difference to terminal 1 (BAT-) must be less than ±0.5 V. - 2.
+Do not connect the starter motor relay and the stop solenoid directly to the output terminals on the controller.
+You can configure each output as run coil and crank. - 3.
 Connect the shield to the engine ECU as described by the engine manufacturer. - 4.
 Current transformers. - 5.
 Power supply DC- (terminal 1) must be connected to BAT- (in this example, the engine). - 6.
 Connect the digital inputs to ground to active the negative switching. - 7.
-The protective earth for the generator output.
+The 4th current is placed on the line from the generator output PE. - 8.
+Connect PE of the generator directly to the plant earth.
+This prevents short circuits and high energy transients from the grid side to cause severe damage to the system.